Using Gertrude

 The unlock request flow

-1. A user tries to access a website on the internet, and are blocked.
+- A child tries to access a website on the internet, and are blocked.

-2. They open the network traffic window, and find the request that was blocked.
+- They open the network requests window, and find the request that was blocked.

-3. They then send an unlock request to you, the admin, requesting that that website be unlocked.
+- They then send an unlock request to you requesting that that website be unlocked.

-4. Then you, the admin, have the opportunity to review and approve or reject that request.
+- Then you have the opportunity to review and approve or reject that request.
 You approve the unlock request by creating a key that unblocks that web address.

 To submit an unlock request for the block, click the small unlock icon, optionally add a comment, and then click submit.